Frequent Job Changes Can Signal Poor Work Attitude and Reduce Employability

-University of Zurich, Department of Economics, Working Paper No. 210
+University of Zurich, Department of Economics, Working Paper No. 210, Revised version

-We study whether employment history can provide information about a worker’s non-cognitive skills - in particular, about “work attitude,” or the ability to work well and cooperatively with others.
-We conjecture that, holding all else equal, a worker’s frequent job changes can indicate poorer work attitude, and that this information is transmitted in labor markets through employment histories.
-We provide support for this hypothesis across three studies that employ complementary lab, field, and survey experiments.
-First, a laboratory labor market, in which the only valuable characteristic of workers is their reliability in cooperating with an employer’s effort requests, demonstrates that prior employment information allows employers to screen for such reliability and allows high-reliability workers to obtain better employment outcomes.
-Second, we conduct a field experiment that varies the frequency of job changes in fictitious job applicants’ resumes.
-Those applicants with fewer job changes receive substantially more callbacks from prospective employers.
-Finally, a survey experiment with human resource professionals confirms that the resume manipulations in the field study create different perceptions of work attitude and that these account for the callback differences.
-Our work highlights the potential importance of job history as a signal of worker characteristics, and points to a cost for workers of frequent job changes.
+We study whether employment history provides information about a worker’s “work attitude,” i.e., the tendency to act cooperatively and reliably in the workplace.
+We conjecture that, holding all else equal, frequent job changes can indicate poor work attitude and that this information is transmitted through employment histories.
+We find support for this hypothesis across three studies that employ complementary lab, field, and survey experiments, as well as in labor market panel data.
+First, a tightly controlled laboratory labor market experiment demonstrates that prior employment information allows employers to screen for reliable and cooperative workers and that these workers obtain better employment outcomes.
+Second, we conduct a field experiment that varies the frequency of job changes in applicants’ resumes and find that those with fewer job changes receive substantially more callbacks from prospective employers.
+Third, a survey experiment with Human Resources professionals confirms that the resume manipulations in the field study create different perceptions of work attitude and that these largely account for the callback differences.
+Finally, we find evidence consistent with our hypothesized relationships in empirical labor market data.
+Our work highlights the potential importance of job history as a signal of work attitude in labor markets, and points to a potential cost of frequent job changes.

 JEL Classification: C90, C93, J01, E24